-Electronic discussions (meetings) between members of Council are permitted.
-Such 'meetings' rank equally with 'meetings' at which the persons are physically present.
-Such 'meetings' may be held using email, web-based message boards, video- or tele-conferencing or other electronic formats.
+- a.
+Electronic discussions (meetings) between Council Officers are permitted.
+Such "meetings" rank equally with "meetings" at which the persons are physically present.
+Such "meetings" may be held using email, web-based message boards, video- or tele-conferencing or other electronic formats.
 The Hon.
 Secretary must ensure that all persons entitled to take part are informed in good time of the agenda.
-A Council member is deemed to be taking part once the Hon.
-Secretary has received a reply from the member of his or her participation in the meeting.
-The quorum shall be as in paragraph 3 d. above.
+A Council Officer is deemed to be taking part once the Hon.
+Secretary has received a reply from the Officer of his or her participation in the meeting.
+The quorum and the recording of the minutes shall be as in Clause 3i above. - b.
 If the Hon.
-President decides that a vote be taken, members must register their vote by email direct to the Hon.
-Secretary in such a way that their vote is not revealed to other members of ISAE Council.
+President decides that a vote be taken, Council Officers must register their vote by email direct to the Hon.
+Secretary in such a way that their vote is not revealed to other Council Officers.
 Once the Hon.
-Secretary forms the opinion that all those entitled to vote have voted, and has allowed for differences in time-zones, the result of the vote may be revealed.

-Standing committees and any special committees of ISAE can similarly hold electronic 'meetings' provided such are held under similar terms as the electronic meetings of Council.
+Secretary forms the opinion that all those entitled to vote have voted, and has allowed for differences in time-zones, the result of the vote may be revealed. - c.
+Standing committees and any special committees of ISAE can similarly hold electronic "meetings" provided such are held under similar terms as the electronic meetings of Council.